07 September 2008

 ALL FOR YOUR GLORY !!!

-Sarita always helping of course...here washing some dishes !!!
+Sarita is always helping of course...here washing some dishes !!!

-The freaks and the folk dancers...what a colourful combination!!!!
+The "freaks" and the folklore dancers...what a colourful combination!

-and this one we offered to Rodrigues, the Mayor..."Teach me your way, O LORD, and I will walk in your truth;give me an undivided heart, that I may fear your name.."Psalm 86:11
+this one we offered to Sr. Rodrigues, the Mayor..."Teach me your way, O LORD, and I will walk in your truth; give me an undivided heart, that I may fear your name.."Psalm 86:11

 we took all the prayers outside and made a nice bonfire..."they were holding golden bowls full of incense, which are the prayers of the saints"...